giorgiopogliani/giorgiopogliani.github.io/posts/livewire-datatables.md

 }
 ```

 Next we can add two custom properties like so.
 The `columns` property is an array that we will use to create the table headers in the HTML.
 I'll cover later what the `Column` class is.
-The `rows` property is the query to use to get the data we want.
+The `rows` property is the query to get the data we want.
 I like this approach as we can write any kind of query in here and can be tuned for this specific component.

 ```php
 public function getColumnsProperty()